dhivyapadmanaban/UFOs/README.md

 **- State search**

   State search is used to filter the data to view any UFO sightings within any US states.
-Note: Filteration data is case sensitive.
+Note: Filtration data is case sensitive.
 In this example, we have only 3 UFO sightings in Arizona state.

   <img width="1067" alt="state search" src="https://user-images.githubusercontent.com/83181834/126022809-0bfff578-0f88-4312-b994-22d50dda4783.png">